sndpl/msx-basic-kun-turbo-manual/md/MSX-BASIC_Kun_Part_2.md

-# ☆ ★ ☆ About "MSX-BASIC Kun Turbo" Part 2 (command) ☆ ★ ☆
+# ☆ ★ ☆ About "MSX-BASIC Kun Turbo" Part 2 (Command) ☆ ★ ☆

      This manual explains the instructions for "MSX-BASIC Kun Turbo".
 For the basic usage, please refer to "About" MSX-BASIC Kun Turbo Part 1 (Basic)".
 Please refer to "About MSX-BASIC Kun Turbo Part 3 (Application)" for precautions and advanced usage.